 Our Law Office has over 35 years in dealing with these matters and can help families and individuals once an initial assessment has been completed.
 We can assist with Guardianship Applications, Substitute Decision Making packages and by preparing Powers of Attorney for Property and Personal Care.

 Our clients seek out guardianship applications for various reasons.
-For example, when their adult child is not competent to be the holder of his or her own Registered Disability Savings Plan (RDSP), a guardianship application should be made given that only a Legal Representative can be the holder of an RDSP, WITHOUT A LEGAL REPRESENTATIVE THE RDSP IS DISSOLVED AND GRANTS & BONDS ARE LOST.
+For example, when their adult child is not competent to be the holder of his or her own Registered Disability Savings Plan (RDSP), a guardianship application should be made given that only a legal parent or representative can be the holder of an RDSP.

 People with disabilities should be provided with accommodations and supports to ensure that that they are able to exercise their legal capacity to the greatest extent possible.
 Our Law Office assists families and individuals to manage their health care, property and financial decisions.
 Our office helps to determine what can be done for those who are mentally incompetent and to assist those who are currently competent and wish to plan for the future in case they become incompetent.

 There are several types of decision-making methods that operate in Ontario which include; Substitute Decision Making for health care decisions, personal appointments for Power of Attorney for Property and Personal Care (which are made before a person becomes mentally incompetent) and Guardianship Appointments for a family member by an Application to the Court.